sysdiglabs/sysdig-aws-workshop-instructions/Readme.md

 - Go to **Policies** -> **Runtime Policies** and then look at **security-playground-restricted-nodrift** - Note that rather than just detecting drift (as in the other Namespaces) we are blocking it if the workload is in the **security-playground-restricted-nodrift** Namespace
   - And we have a another copy of our security-playground-restricted service running there on a different HostPort
+- Run:

+    ```bash
+    ./01-03-example-curls-restricted-nodrift.sh
+    ```

-- Run **./example-curls-restricted-nodrift.sh** which runs all those same curls but against a workload that is both restricted like the last example but also has Sysdig preventing Container Drift (rather than just detecting it)
+    which runs all those same curls but against a workload that is both restricted like the last example but also has Sysdig preventing Container Drift (rather than just detecting it)
     1. If you look at the resulting Events in our Threats UI you'll see the Drift was **prevented** rather than just detected this time
     2. !["driftprevented"](instruction-images/driftprevented.png)